Adam Cassar

 Introducing Advanced Rate Limiting

-Peakhour is very pleased to announce our Advanced Rate Limiting service.
-With Advanced Rate Limiting you can create filters using any HTTP request characteristic, eg URI, request method, headers, cookies, country, network fingerprints and more, you can also use the response headers and response code.
+Peakhour's Advanced Rate Limiting service lets you create filters using any HTTP request characteristic, for example URI, request method, headers, cookies, country, network fingerprints and more.
+You can also use the response headers and response code.

 For counting requests you can use the following fields for grouping:

-You can use one of those fields, or a combination of them, to get unprecedented control of identifying users.
+You can use one of those fields, or a combination of them, to identify users with more control than IP address alone.

 You can also separate the filter and mitigation expression.
 For example excessive attempts to /login can be blocked on the entire site.